Peter Drucker, who many consider to be the single most important thought leader in the world of management is quoted as saying;

 “Being at least as good as the leader is a prerequisite to being competitive.”

-It follows that, to adopt successful marketing strategies, it is necessary to not only develop marketing insights of your own performance but to also undergo competitor analysis and take an objective view on your competitor’s performance; which is not easy.
+It follows that, to adopt successful marketing strategies, it is necessary to not only develop marketing insights of your own performance but to also undergo competitor analysis and take an objective view on your competitor’s marketing performance; which is not easy.

 Performance data for competitor analysis is rare in the public domain.
 For the last decade fastmap have been building up a set of marketing insights across a wide range of sectors, brands and campaigns.
 This data has been gathered through quantitative research.
 Questions to consumers have been asked in a consistent way and then retained as anonymous, aggregated data to feed into powerful industry benchmarks.